sen2vm/sen2vm-core/README.md

  * Use bilinear interpolation on (_grid row_, _grid col_) to retrieve lon/lat/(alt).

 > [!CAUTION]
-> Beware of convention [1,1] is the first pixel of the grid
+> Note that based on the used convention, the [1,1] coordinate is the first pixel of the grid

 > [!TIP]
 > If user wants to perform direct location of a position outside the granule footprint, a bilinear extrapolation is possible.